cmungall/gpt-reasoning-manuscript/manuscript.md

 ---
-title: Reasoning over ontologies using Large Language Models
+title: Evaluation of Large Language Models on ontology reasoning tasks and implications for neurosymbolic approaches
 keywords:
 - GPT
 - Large Language Models